thfabian/sequoia/README.md

 ## Introduction

-Sequoia is a collection of tools to create 3D games for Windows and Linux using C++, Python and Lua
+Sequoia is a collection of tools to create 3D games for Windows and Linux using C++, Python. and Lua

 > The project is still in very early development!